 This is a standard itinerary designed with a view to allow sufficient acclimatization period for trekkers.
 However, if you are not satisfied with this itinerary or wish to modify it according to your needs, we will happily do it for you.
 You are free to choose your own hotels, guides or porters if you wish to.
 We are always there to customize or tailor-make your trips as per your plans and convenience.

-Generally, children less than 7 or 8 years old and elderly people above 65 years are not advised to do the Everest Base Camp Trek as the high altitudes could prove more detrimental to their health.
-But, as long as one is healthy and fit, there is no age limit for doing the EBC trek.
-Five-year old Indian boy Harshit Saumitra reached the base camp in 2015 while an 85-year old Nepali Min Bdr Sherchan and an 80 year old Japanese Yuichiro Miura even reached the summit for the first time when they were 76 and 70 years old respectively.
+The Everest View Trek does not go up to the Everest Base Camp.
+This wonderful trek goes up to an altitude of 3870m and the end point for this trek is Tengboche.
+Although we do not recommend children less than 7 or 8 years old and elderly people above 65 years to do high-altitude treks, this trek is a do-able hike by all age groups.
+Five-year-old Indian boy Harshit Saumitra reached much higher, up to the base camp in 2015 while an 85-year-old Nepali Min Bdr Sherchan and an 80-year-old Japanese Yuichiro Miura even reached the summit for the first time when they were 76 and 70 years old, respectively.

 Spring and autumn are the best seasons for trekking in the Everest region.
 The months of March, April and May are the pre-monsoon springtime while September, October and November are the post-monsoon autumn months.
 During these months, the sky remains clear and one can have splendid views of the snow-capped mountain peaks and the lush environment.